-It just seemed like he and Jo were so … so … RIGHT for each other … When I first read the book, I was 10 years old, 11* – and oh my GOD how I resented Jo falling for the stupid tender-eyed German professor with his dumb-ass poetry and his boring umbrella.
-And I just hated the thought of Laurie – wild, sensitive Laurie – being with Amy – who, even though she learned her lesson with the stolen apples and getting whipped at school – and even though I did cry a tear or two during the chapter when she fell through the ice — still and all: Amy wasn’t Jo!!
-It was Jo and Laurie who needed to hook up!!!!
+My God, how I resented Jo falling for the stupid tender-eyed German professor with his dumb-ass poetry and his boring umbrella.
+I just hated the thought of Laurie – wild, sensitive Laurie – being with Amy, who, even though she learned her lesson with the stolen apples and getting whipped at school, and even though I did cry a tear or two during the chapter when she fell through the ice — still and all: Amy burnt Jo’s book.
+It is unforgivable.
+Also: Amy wasn’t Jo!
+It was Jo and Laurie who needed to hook up!

-I suppose that was quite an adolescent attitude.
+I suppose that was an adolescent attitude.
 Maybe Jo and Laurie were too alike.
-Maybe Laurie needed a conventional woman, a housewife type – and he knew it.
+Maybe Laurie needed a conventional woman, a housewife type, and he knew it.
 I also know the story of how Louisa May Alcott felt pressured by her publisher to “marry Jo off”.
-She wanted Jo to remain a bachelor – like herself.
+She wanted Jo to remain a bachelor, like herself.

-Which is why, I believe, stupid teary-eyed German dumb-bum annoyed me so much as a kid.
+Which is why, I believe, teary-eyed German dumb-bum annoyed me so much.

-Get outta here, Kraut, you’re an afterthought!!
-I also despised the illustrations of the German in the copy of the book I had.
-He had a full flowing beard – coming down over his chest.
+Get outta here, pal,, you’re an afterthought.
+I despised the illustrations of the German in the copy of the book I had.
+He had a full flowing beard coming down over his chest.
 Words cannot express how much this disgusted me.
 I almost had to stop reading the book.

 Come on.
 Romantic.

 I am not at ALL wacky about Laurie’s name, and I never was.
-Not too keen on the androgyny of it.
-Maybe that was the point.
-Dont’ know.
+Maybe androgyny was the point, but it did nothing for me.
 But Laurie’s personality was appealing enough to me to overcome these difficulties.

-But then again.
-I’m a romantic.
+But then again: I’m a romantic.
 A romantic who has lost much.
 A romantic who has been severely disciplined by the universe just for being a romantic.
-So I stand on the sidelines.
-And I wonder about the alternate paths of fictional characters.
+I have never gotten what I wanted or needed on that score.
+So I stand on the sidelines and I wonder about the alternate paths of fictional characters.

-German crumb-bum doesn’t work.
-For me.
-It didn’t work for me when I was 10 and it doesn’t work now.
+The German didn’t work for me when I was 10 and it doesn’t work for me now.
 Put your umbrella away, dude.
 It’s not wanted here.